SuperScottz/azure-content/articles/virtual-machines-linux-update-agent.md

 <properties
-	pageTitle="How to update Azure Linux Agent " description="Learn how to update Azure Linux Agent from Github for your Linux VM in Azure." services="virtual-machines"
+	pageTitle="How to update Azure Linux Agent to latest version from Github" description="Learn how to update Azure Linux Agent from Github for your Linux VM in Azure." services="virtual-machines"
 	documentationCenter=""